Aims of the Committee

 - Creating the test content and execution of the CT (IAC) examination.

-- Overseeing the renewal process for IAC members registered with the IAC as holders of the CT (IAC).
+- Overseeing the renewal process for holders of a CT(IAC) Registry number..

 - Selection of the tri-annual Cytotechnologist of the year award in collaboration with the nomination committee and the IAC central office (Only the Chair).